quijaman1988/SusanBuckDWAnotes/README.md

 Use http://gitprint.com if you want to create .pdfs or printable versions of the notes.

 ## Reporting issues
-Use Github's Issues section to report any issues with the notes.
+Use [Github's Issues section for this repository](https://github.com/susanBuck/dwa15-spring2016-notes/issues) to report any issues with the notes.

 Examples of the kind of issues that may need reporting:
 + Typos
 + Code samples not working as described
 + Broken or moved links